 - Steam cabbage until outer leaves are limp.
 Remove leaves, and continue.

-- With a paring knife, remove tough ribs from leaves without damaging leaves.
+- With a paring knife, remove tough ribs from leaves without damaging them.
 Reserve tougher outer leaves but don't use for rolling.

 Make the Filling

-- In a medium bowl, mix ground chuck, ground pork, rice and onion soup mix.
+- In a medium bowl, mix together ground chuck, ground pork, rice, and onion soup mix.